iris-hep/iris-hep.github.io/pages/focus-areas/osglhc.md

   advancement of all of open science via the practice of distributed High Throughput Computing (dHTC), and the advancement of its state of the art.
   It is a collaboration between IT, software, and science organizations.
-  The consortium coordinates human and computing resources from many funded projects towards the aforementioned goal.
+  The consortium coordinates human and computing resources from a wide range of funded projects towards the aforementioned goal.
-  It is governed by the [OSG Council](https://opensciencegrid.org/council/), maintaining its [by-laws](https://opensciencegrid.org/council/documents/OSG-By-Laws-2020%20-%20v2.pdf), and electing an [executive director](https://opensciencegrid.org/about/team.html) for 2 year renewable terms to coordinate a program of work.
+  It is governed by the [OSG Council](https://opensciencegrid.org/council/), maintaining its [by-laws](https://opensciencegrid.org/council/documents/OSG-By-Laws-2020%20-%20v2.pdf), and electing an [executive director](https://opensciencegrid.org/about/team.html) for 2 year renewable terms.
+  The Executive Director works with an Executive Team to coordinate the program of work across funded projects.

   OSG-LHC contributes to the larger mission of the OSG Consortium by evolving the production infrastructure the LHC collaborations depend on in the USA